Vibrational Normal Modes and Phonons

 CD.save

-since we set the prefix.
+directory since we specified the prefix.

 Step 2: run the ph.x